On Wednesday my son came home from school. His team had won the Football match, he was in a happy place.

 As an adult, I am constantly bombarded with messages on social media.
 Even as I am locked in, I am in sync with the world, being told about what’s going on, sometimes more than I’d like to know.

 This is not true for our children.
 YET…

 It’s been a week today and this boy has not stepped out of home.

 And his younger one is following suit.

 He has not pestered me for permission to go anywhere, even his friend’s place, just a floor below.

 When his friends did come over, he explained why they should stay away.

-When I see other adults, educated blue and white collared men, spitting on the road, when I see parents discussing group studies and activities at this time, or wondering if movies and malls were an option, I wonder how much more mature and responsible kids like my son are.
+When I see other adults, educated blue and white collared men, spitting on the road, when I see parents discussing group studies and activities at this time, or wondering if movies and malls were an option, I wonder how much more mature and responsible kids like my children are.